 I would have liked these scenes to be more detailed and to see how these deaths emotionally impacted Maram.

 I also would’ve liked to see what happened with Amani’s best friend—the one who was wounded in the coming of age ceremony.
-It seemed like a lose end to me.
+It seemed like a loose thread to me.

-All in all, I would recommend, Court of Lions by Somaiya Daud.
-It was a world unlike other sci-fi-fantasies I’ve read, and I always enjoy stories that cast strong women leads.
+All in all, I would say Court of Lions by Somaiya Daud is an okay sequel for a debut novel.
+The world was not unlike other sci-fi-fantasies I’ve read, and then I’ve always enjoyed stories that cast strong women leads.

 Court of Lions quotes